-- 1. All casing driven into place shall have an approved drive shoe on the bottom. - All well casings shall meet or exceed State specifications. - 3.
+- 1. All casing driven into place shall have an approved drive shoe on the bottom. - 2.
+All well casings shall meet or exceed State specifications. - 3.
 All wells, which includes Cathodic protection wells, shall be constructed so that only one aquifer is utilized.
 If the DNR staff has determined that well construction has resulted in uncontrolled movement of groundwater causing aquifer contamination, the Contractor shall be required to remove both the casing and grout, and to reset a new casing followed by grouting. - 4.
 A minimum 2-inch annular space shall be provided between the casing and the borehole, or between two casings, if a liner pipe is present.
+Surface casing may be required by the Lee County Well Inspector.
+If that determination is made, the existing casing shall be removed from the annular space the hole properly reopened surface casing installed and well casing properly installed and grouted.
+Please note: All casing must free fall when being installed.
+If casing has to be pushed, the Lee County Inspector may require it be removed and the annular space cleaned and casing reinstalled and properly grouted. - Wells completed in the Mid-Hawthorn aquifer or in shallower aquifers and constructed with a rubber formation packer, also known as rubber boot or shale packer at the base of the casing shall be seated into a smaller diameter hole drilled into the consolidated portion of the water-bearing formation and properly grouted above the casing seal (boot) from bottom to the land surface using approved materials and methods as defined in SECTION FIVE, DEFINITIONS, herein, Grouting Material and Grouting of Wells. - 6.
+At the request of the on-site Lee County Well Inspector, Wells wells completed in aquifers deeper than the Mid-Hawthorn aquifer shall could be required to be pressure grouted with tremie pipe inside the casing or through casing without a grout pipe in accordance with the current American Water Works Association, Standard for Deep Wells and using approved materials

-- Wells completed in the Mid-Hawthorn aquifer or in shallower aquifers and constructed with a rubber formation packer, also known as rubber boot or shale packer at the base of the casing shall be seated into a smaller diameter hole drilled into the consolidated portion of the water-bearing formation and properly grouted above the casing seal (boot) from bottom to the land surface using approved materials and methods as defined in SECTION FIVE, DEFINITIONS, herein, Grouting Material and Grouting of Wells. - 6.
-Wells completed in aquifers deeper than the Mid-Hawthorn aquifer shall be pressure grouted with tremie pipe inside the casing or through casing without a grout pipe in accordance with the current American Water Works Association, Standard for Deep Wells and using approved materials and methods as defined in SECTION FIVE, DEFINITIONS, herein, Grouting Material and Grouting of Wells. - 7.
+- and methods as defined in SECTION FIVE, DEFINITIONS, herein, Grouting Material and Grouting of Wells. - 7.
 All wells shall have an approved sanitary seal or other protective device installed to prevent contamination of the well after completion of the well or whenever there is a temporary interruption of work during construction.